boldflight/BibleConverter/test_EPUB/output/1tim.md

 ### Summary of Timothy’s Duties

+Teach them and exhort them about these things.
 [3] If someone spreads false teachings and does not agree with sound words (that is, those of our Lord Jesus Christ) and with the teaching that accords with godliness, [4] he is conceited and understands nothing, but has an unhealthy interest in controversies and verbal disputes.
 This gives rise to envy, dissension, slanders, evil suspicions, [5] and constant bickering by people corrupted in their minds and deprived of the truth, who suppose that godliness is a way of making a profit.